On Demand (IF 2023)

 Halley Rose Meslin is a second-year MPhil student studying Environmental Governance at Keble College.
 This is her second year competing on the Oxford University Competition Dance team.

 Ada Liebenau is a third-year chemistry DPhil at Reuben College.
-She trained at The Centre for Advanced Training (CAT), graduating in 2016 with a diplo in contemporary dance and choreography.
+She trained at The Centre for Advanced Training (CAT), graduating in 2016 with a diploma in contemporary dance and choreography.
 During her undergraduate degree (UCL) she competed Advanced Jazz, and she currently competes hip-hop, ballet, jazz and contemporary with OUCD.

 Grace Copeland is an Oxford-based poet and author passionate about bringing science, through art, to a wider audience.